salesforcecli/plugin-data/messages/importApi.md

 # dataPlanValidationError

 Data plan file %s did not validate against the schema.
-%s
+Errors: %s.

 # dataPlanValidationErrorActions

-- Did you run the "sfdx data export tree" command with the --plan flag?
+- Did you run the "%s data%sexport%stree" command with the --plan flag?

 - Make sure you're importing a plan definition file.

-- Get help with the import plan schema by running "sfdx data import tree --config-help".
+- Get help with the import plan schema by running "%s data%simport%stree --config-help".

 # FlsError